Hanka8/FM-product-feedback/README.md

 - **General Skills**

   - React:
     - Functional Components: Practiced building the application using functional components, which promote cleaner and more maintainable code.
     - State Management: Gained experience in managing state within components using hooks like useState and useEffect.
     - Props and Data Flow: Enhanced understanding of how to pass data between components using props, ensuring effective communication between different parts of the application.
     - Handling asynchronous operations and implementing loading states.
   - TypeScript:
     - Static Typing: Learned to leverage TypeScript for static typing, which helps catch errors at compile time and improves code reliability.
     - Interfaces and Types: Defined and utilized interfaces and types to describe data structures and function signatures, enhancing code clarity and maintenance.

 - **Specific Skills**

   - Firebase Integration:
     Realtime Database: Integrated the application with Firebase to enable real-time data fetching and synchronization, ensuring the UI stays up-to-date with the latest data.
   - Filtering and Sorting Logic:
     Data Manipulation: Implemented logic to filter and sort feedback items based on various criteria, improving the usability and functionality of the application. useMemo Hook: Learned to use the useMemo hook to memoize expensive calculations and avoid unnecessary recalculations, optimizing performance even though it might not be critical for an app of this size.
   - localStorage:
     In spite of my aim on frontend there is no user authentification logic, therefore I chose to use localStorage.
 Its just for learning purposes, because its easy for users to bypass it.
+  - state management with useReducer:
+    Refactored State Management: Replaced useState with useReducer to manage form state more effectively.
+This refactor centralizes state management and makes state transitions more predictable and easier to debug.
+    Reducer Function: Implemented a formReducer function to handle state updates based on dispatched actions, improving the separation of concerns and making the state management more explicit.

 ### Continued development

 Next time, I would use these tools:

 - [Tanstack Query](https://tanstack.com/) for routing, asynchronous state management and more
 - [class-names](https://github.com/JedWatson/classnames) for conditionally joining classNames together
 - [React Hook Form](https://react-hook-form.com/) performant, flexible and extensible forms with easy-to-use validation